mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     1,sun,1,0.007435,0.010949,0.024310,0
     1,sun,2,0.005407,0.010759,0.022315,0

 As long as the developer keeps this file format the same, they can easily interchange this data with their own temporal profiles.
 For instance, if they have better data in their own local region for a particular vehicle type.
+A developer can also add or remove a vehicle type column, as long as they change the `eic_info.py` file to match the new set of labels.

 #### smoke4_surrogates